How Does Your Garden Grow?

 MORE TH>N is campaigning for plant producers, manufacturers of garden products and retailers to provide clearer labelling if plants and seeds are harmful for cats and dogs.
 See our Campaigns section for details.

-A few common garden plants are outlined below:
+A few common garden plants that are toxic for dogs are outlined below:

 It is possible to plant a dog-friendly garden.
 Poisonous plants can be placed out of reach in hanging baskets or fenced off.
-Dogs should always be supervised in the garden, also because of the dangers of theft.
+Dogs should always be supervised in the garden.
 Be careful of berries, flowers and fruits that may drop and be eaten.